ALTUS-Community/SolutionStarters/Tools/External-Task-Sync-Health-Check-Flow/README.md

 - Please take the unmanaged solution .zip supplied, and import it into the environment it will run.
   - **Note** - this must be installed as unmanaged, as otherwise the parameters may not be modified.

 - Create the two connections, and ensure green ticks appear on the Flow overview page.
+Note that the Solution import process may attempt to re-use existing connections of the same type.
+Ensure that if you are re-using exising connections that they are pointing to the same environment - so as to not get unexpected results.
 - Enter the environment base URL in both text fields for the HTTP with Entra ID connection,
   e.g., `'https://iq-atsumeru.crm6.dynamics.com/'`